Skip to main content

 • Manual: Samples are chosen manually by the developer.

-Bayesian Optimization methods
+Bayesian Optimization Methods

-• MATIS [10]: Gaussian Process-based, utilizing also a Gaussian Mixture Model as its acquisition function.
+• MATIS [10]: Gaussian Process-based, also utilizing a Gaussian Mixture Model as its acquisition function.

 Multi-Fidelity Optimization (MFO)

-The most popular MFO methods include:
+Popular MFO methods include:

-• Hyper Band (HB) [16]: This method defines pairs of candidates numbers and their allocated resources, called brackets and starts full training of some of these brackets to avoid early dropping of promising candidates mistakenly, as it can happen in SH due to shallow training.
+• HyperBand (HB) [16]: This method defines pairs of candidate numbers and their allocated resources, called brackets, and initiates full training on a subset of these brackets.
+This prevents prematurely discarding promising candidates, a potential issue with SH due to shallow training.
 Its Optuna function is: optuna.pruners.HyperbandPruner.

-• Bayesian Optimization Hyper Band (BOHB): It was noted that better results are obtained when the combination of BO sampler and Hyperband pruner, as the work in [17] details.
-In Optuna this can be done by setting the sampler to TPE and the pruner to HB.
+• Bayesian Optimization HyperBand (BOHB): Combining a Bayesian Optimization sampler with a HyperBand pruner often yields improved results, as detailed in [17].
+In Optuna, this can be achieved by setting the sampler to TPE and the pruner to HB.

-Steps for doing Hyperparameters Optimization in Optuna:
+Steps for Hyperparameter Optimization in Optuna:

 In the following we show some illustrative code snippet to implement the above steps.